ckeditor/ckeditor5/docs/features/feature-digest.md

         enables the creation of custom plugins or modification of the editor&#x27;s functionality.
-To assist the development process, dedicated resources such as a package generator and the CKEditor 5 Inspector—a comprehensive suite of debugging tools—are provided, helping accelerate development work.
+To assist the development process, dedicated resources such as a package generator and the CKEditor 5 Inspector - a comprehensive suite of debugging tools - are provided, helping accelerate development work.
       </td>
     </tr>